 Prior to January 2021, if you were eligible for both DIC and SBP, the Defense Finance and Accounting Service reduced your monthly SBP payment by the amount of DIC for which you are eligible.
 If your DIC payment was greater than your monthly SBP payment, you stopped receiving SBP payments altogether.
 Survivors subjected to this offset were granted Special Survivor’s Indemnity Allowance (SSIA), a taxable benefit intended to restore part of the monthly payment that was not paid due to the offset.

 However, due to a change in legislation, the Widow’s Tax is being slowly phased out.
 The offset of SBP payments began phasing out starting in January 2021, meaning survivors saw the change reflected in their February 2021 payment.
 The first phase restores one-third of the offset amount.
-In January 2022, two-thirds of the offset amount will be restored.
-The phase out will be completed in January 2023, when the final third of the offset amount is restored.
-Once the phase out is complete, the SSIA benefit will be discontinued.
+In January 2022, two-thirds of the offset amount was be restored.
+The phase out was completed in January 2023, when the final third of the offset amount was restored.
 To learn more about the repeal of the Widow’s Tax, click here.